 About this blog…

-I’m a seasoned developer with over 30 years of IT experience on projects big and small, with a couple of career breaks and a mid-90′s computer science degree thrown into the mix.
+I’m a seasoned developer with several decades of IT experience on projects big and small, with a couple of career breaks and a mid-career computer science degree thrown into the mix.

-Commercial background before this includes big mainframe COBOL projects, early 80’s distributed mini-computer systems, some team leading, mentoring and “in-house” consultancy, lots of database work, some assorted “R&D”-type projects, a few years of C++ and Delphi programming, and assorted bits of various assemblers and 4GLs here and there.
+Commercial background before all this includes: Some big mainframe COBOL projects; early 80’s distributed mini-computer systems; some team leading, mentoring and “in-house” consultancy; lots of database work; some assorted “R&D”-type projects; a few years of C++ and Delphi programming; assorted work in various assemblers and 4GLs here and there; and then getting into Java and internet technologies.
 Plus all the odds and ends that one encounters along the way, or spends nights reading about.
-Somehow I always seemed to end up working for insurance companies, though at heart I’m far more “IT” than “business app” (and hopefully my micro-ISV will help scratch that itch as well as earning me some kind of living).